 If this isn’t the case, I’d get some portable microphones to set up.
 Make sure you check the batteries each time you test before you go live.
 This goes for all equipment you use that uses batteries.

-Size of your church can depend on what kind of equipment you want/need.
-Encoders are used to de-code the video you are recording and re-code it into streamable content.
-There’s two type of encoders, hardware and software.
+The size of your church can depend on what kind of equipment you want/need.
+Encoders are used to decode the video you are recording and re-code it into streamable content.
+There are two types of encoders, hardware, and software.
 Both have their strengths and weaknesses but it will be up to you to choose the best fit for your church.
 It might depend on features that the encoders perform or simply comes down to price.

 Testing your encoder will be one of the last tests you run and most likely will be done with the end-to-end test.
-First open your encoder and connect to your internet connection weather it be through WiFi or cable.
+First, open your encoder and connect to your internet connection whether it be through WiFi or cable.
 Using the bandwidth you’ll use for the event, run a quick test making sure your encoder is picking up on your camera and audio equipment.

 You should also check that everything is synced up from the video and audio to bitrate and everything in between.
 It’s important that your encoder is producing your live stream at the location you want it.
-Weather that is your own website or through a professional streaming platform, you’ll need your encoder getting your content to the right spot.
+Whether that is your own website or through a professional streaming platform, you’ll need your encoder getting your content to the right spot.
 Also, if you plan on recording this content, make sure that you’ve set it up to save to your hard drive.

 Why you Would Want to Live Stream your Church Events: